Unguturu, Palnadu district: Government and politics

-Unguturu Gram Panchayat is the local self-government of the village.
+Unguturu Gram Panchayat is the local self-government structure of the village.
 There are wards, each represented by an elected ward member.
-The present sarpanch is vacant, elected by the ward members.
+The sarpanch is elected by the ward members, although the office is presently vacant.
 The village is administered by the Amaravathi Mandal Parishad at the intermediate level of panchayat raj institutions.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 2 MPP schools.